ZWPlayer Source Input Address Parameter url Configuration Details

 ];

-As shown in the above code, each address information is a js object containing properties such as name, url, and default.
+As shown in the code above, each address information object is a JavaScript object containing properties such as name, url, and default.

-• default: boolean type, indicating whether it is the preferred stream.
-If it is the preferred stream, it can be set to true; otherwise, it can be omitted or set to false.
+• default: Boolean type, indicating whether this is the preferred stream.
+If it is the preferred stream, set it to true; otherwise, it can be omitted or set to false.

 2.3 Configuration Format 2: Compatible with Third-Party Player Formats

-Some third-party players use array format for individual addresses in multi-bitrate source input. zwplayer also supports this.
+Some third-party players use an array format for single addresses in multi-bitrate source inputs. zwplayer also supports this.
 For example:

 var live_urls2 = [